Infinex Litepaper

 Options

 Options, while extremely popular in TradFi, have experienced less adoption in crypto.
 Numerous theories surround this, including perps being an easier and more efficient mechanism for leveraged trading.
-The volume differential between centralized options platforms in crypto and decentralised platforms is greater than for any other service.
+The volume differential between centralized options platforms in crypto and decentralized platforms is greater than for any other service.
 Whether integrating options into a more user-friendly interface will drive adoption and close this gap remains to be seen.

 The most liquid onchain options protocol today is Derive13, and again due to familiarity, it is likely this will be the first integration of options.
 However, there are many other options, like instruments that have been deployed over the years; these include Squeeth14 by Opyn15 and numerous tokens deployed by UMA16.